zeroabsolute/RESTGuide/README.md

 **Method:** Actions performed on a resource.
 HTTP methods like GET, POST, PUT, DELETE, PATCH are used for different operations.<br /><br />
 **Identifier:** An URI which uniquely identifies a resource.<br /><br />
 **Representation:** How a resource is returned to the client.
 Resources are decoupled from their representations.
 You can represent a resource with any of the following: JSON, HTML, XML, plain text, PDF.<br /><br />
 **Collection:** A group of resources.
-Can be one single resource, many resources, or resources and sub-resources together.
+Can be one single resource, many resources, or resources and sub-resources together.<br /><br />
+**Idempotency:** From a RESTful service standpoint, for an operation (or service call) to be idempotent, clients can make that same call repeatedly while producing the same result.
+In other words, making multiple identical requests has the same effect as making a single request.
+Note that while idempotent operations produce the same result on the server (no side effects), the response itself may not be the same (e.g. a resource's state may change between requests).

-## HTTP and REST
+# HTTP and REST

-### REST basic principles
+## REST basic principles

 **Client-Server:** Separate user interface from the data layer to make the user interface portable and to allow all layers to evolve independently.<br /><br />
 **Stateless:** The server cannot store any context.
 All the necessary information to fulfill the request must be present on the request itself.
 State is kept entirely on the client.<br /><br />
 **Cacheable:** To improve network efficiency, we add cache constraints.
 Cache constraints require that the data within a response to a request be implicitly or explicitly labeled as cacheable or non-cacheable.
 If a response is cacheable, then a client cache is given the right to reuse that response data for later, equivalent requests.<br /><br />